 The South Downs National Park Authority are responsible for all planning applications related to minerals and waste development in the National Park.
 Minerals and waste development could impact on the qualities which make the National Park special – its landscapes and local distinctiveness.
 Major development proposals will likely be refused unless they can be demonstrated that exceptional circumstances exist and the development is in the public interest in line with National Planning Guidance

 We monitor existing mineral workings and waste sites to make sure that they comply with the conditions set out in their planning permissions and are also responsible for the enforcement of breaches of planning control.
 Find out more about Monitoring Compliance for Minerals and Waste.

-- East Sussex, South Downs and Brighton & Hove Waste and Minerals Plan (2013)
+- East Sussex, South Downs and Brighton & Hove Waste and Minerals Local Plan (2013)